Love in the Afternoon (1957 film): Plot

-Ariane is in time.
 When Monsieur X breaks into Flannagan's hotel suite, he finds Flannagan with Ariane, not his wife, who is cautiously making her escape via an outside ledge.
 Flannagan is intrigued by the mysterious girl, who refuses to give him any information about herself, even her name.
-He starts guessing her name from the initial "A" on her purse, and when she declines to tell him he resorts to calling her "thin girl".
+He starts guessing her name from the initial "A" on her purse, and when she declines to tell him, he resorts to calling her "thin girl".
 She has no romantic history but pretends to be a femme fatale to interest him, and soon falls in love with the considerably older man.
 She agrees to meet him the next afternoon, withholding that she has orchestral practice in the evenings.
 She comes with mixed feelings, but spends the evening while waiting for him to leave for the airport.

 Ariane's father, who has tried unsuccessfully to protect her from knowing about the tawdry domestic-surveillance details in his files, notices her change of mood but has no idea that it proceeds from one of his cases.

 A year later, Flannagan returns to Paris and the Ritz.
 Ariane, who has kept track of Flannagan's womanizing exploits through the news media, meets him again when she sees him at an opera while surveying the crowd from a balcony.
 She puts herself in his path in the lobby, and they start seeing each other again.
 This time, when he persists in his questioning, she makes up a long list of prior imaginary lovers based on her father's files, later telling Flannagan that he is her 20th.
 Flannagan gradually goes from being amused to being jealously tormented by the possible comparisons, but is unsure whether they are real.
 When he encounters a still-apologetic Monsieur X, the latter recommends Claude to him, and thus Flannagan hires Ariane's own father to investigate.